jd-code76/provinent-scripture-study/README.md

 2. Serve the files through any web server (no server-side processing required)
 3. Open `index.html` in a web browser

-### Optional PDF Import
-For an offline Bible:
-1. Download a Berean Standard Bible PDF from the provided links
-2. Upload via the settings panel
-3. Select "Custom PDF" in the reference panel dropdown

 ## Usage

 ### Basic Navigation
-- Use Prev/Next buttons to navigate passages
+- Use Prev/Next arrow buttons to navigate passages
+- Use "Random Passage" to study from any canon passage of Holy Scripture
 - Select specific books/chapters from dropdown menus
-- Use "Random Passage" to study from any canon passage of Holy Scripture
+- Select a narrator and play audio for any chapter of the Bible in the BSB or KJV translations

 ### Data Management
 - Export/import your highlights and notes via JSON files